Note: see session law sections for effective dates.

 (e) A person's treatment shall continue during the ITP progress monitoring using the process determined under this subdivision.
 Treatment may continue during an appeal pursuant to section 256.045.

-The commissioner must refine the details of the benefit in consultation with stakeholders and consider recommendations from the Department of Human Services Early Intensive Developmental and Behavioral Intervention Advisory Council, the early intensive developmental and behavioral intervention learning collaborative, and the Departments of Health, Education, Employment and Economic Development, and Human Services.
-The details must include, but are not limited to, the following components:
+Before making revisions to the EIDBI benefit or proposing statutory changes to this section, the commissioner must consult with stakeholders and consider recommendations from the Department of Human Services Early Intensive Developmental and Behavioral Intervention Advisory Council, the early intensive developmental and behavioral intervention learning collaborative, and the Departments of Health, Education, Employment and Economic Development, and Human Services.
+Revisions and proposed statutory changes subject to this subdivision include, but are not limited to, the following components:

 (1) a definition of the qualifications, standards, and roles of the treatment team, including recommendations after stakeholder consultation on whether board-certified behavior analysts and other professionals certified in other treatment approaches recognized by the department or trained in ASD or a related condition and child development should be added as professionals qualified to provide EIDBI clinical supervision or other functions under medical assistance;